JacobMiske/JacobMiske.github.io/README.md

-# J Miske CMS Site
+# J. Miske CMS Site

 Getting started with Jekyll.
+Using to manage my content.

 ## Purpose

+- Record progress on learning, take notes.
-- Learn about static site generators
+- Learn about static site generators.
-- Install Ruby and Jekyll
+- Using Ruby and Jekyll.
-- Create a custom website running on Jekyll and Sass
+- Create a custom website running on Jekyll and Sass.
-- Deploy a Jekyll site to GitHub pages
+- Deploy a Jekyll site to GitHub pages.

 ## Author